-At no cost to you, our law firm will analyze your claim.
-If we deem it viable, we will engage expert architects, engineers, and contractors to evaluate the quality of construction and develop a scope of repair.
-We will engage in pre-suit negotiations with the developer, contractors, and design professionals as appropriate.
-If these negotiations do not resolve your claim, we will file a lawsuit.
-We will interview witnesses, gather relevant documents and further develop the case for trial.
-All of this occurs at no cost to the client.
-We are only paid if you recover money from a judgment or settlement.
+If you have a construction defect case, let the attorneys with our construction law firm assess the claim at no cost to you.
+If the case proceeds, we will engage industry experts, such as architects, engineers, and contractors, to evaluate the construction job in question and estimate the cost of repairs.
+We can negotiate with the developer, contractors, and design professionals as appropriate.
+And if these pre-suit negotiations do not achieve a resolution, then we will file a lawsuit, interview witnesses, gather relevant documents, and further develop the case for trial.
+Up to this point, there is no cost to you — we are paid only when a client recovers money or damages from a judgment or settlement.